 You may give some or all of your refund to the Neighbors Helping Neighbors Fund.
 You may also give more than your entire refund.
-If you send in additional money with your return, include that amount on line 78.
+If you send in additional money with your return, include that amount on line 79.
 Enter the amount you want to donate on line 68.

 Gifts go to the Neighbors Helping Neighbors Fund.
-This fund provides eligible recipients with emergency aid in paying energy utility bills and conserving energy.
+This fund provides eligible recipients with emergency aid in paying utility bills, conserving energy and weatherization.